 While the berries are chilling roll out the dough.
 Take a half-sheet of parchment paper - I use the King Arther parchment paper.
 It's perfect for all kinds of projects.
 Sprinkle the parchment paper with flour and roll out the dough to a 14-inch circle.
 It is okay if it overhangs the parchment paper because you're going to fold the dough over the filling.

-Use a slotted spoon the berries into the middle of the dough.
+Use a slotted spoon to spoon the berries into the middle of the dough.
 Make sure you have a 3-4 inch boarder between the fruit.
 You should have the juice from the berries still inside the bowl.
 Don't add that to the filling yet.
 Fold the dough, in overlapping folds over the fruit.
 Brush off an excess flour and then brush the dough with the egg wash.
 Make sure to get under the dough folds.
 Chill the assembled galette for 20 minutes.

 Let the galette cool to room temperature.
 Allowing it too cool will give the juices and fruit time to gel and make the galette easier to cut.
 Serve the galette with ice cream, whipped cream or all by itself.